How to Get to Bocas Del Toro, Panama: Your Ultimate Guide

 Pros and Cons:

 Flying is the quickest option, and the flight offers stunning aerial views of the lush Panama coastline and islands.
-However, it can be a bit pricey, especially if you book last minute.
+However, it can be a bit pricey, especially if you book at the last minute.
 There are also limited flight schedules, so it may not always be the most flexible choice.

 Tips: